 This much is certain: the coronavirus pandemic has forever changed the face of travel.
 But to keep things in perspective, the world has faced significant travel challenges as recently as 2001.
 With adaptations and precautions, people once again regained their confidence in travel safety, albeit with a few inconveniences, and the travel industry not only survived but thrived.

-With nearly a year of experience under their belts, travel agencies and destinations have built a solid foundation for safe travel in the age of coronavirus.
+With several years of experience under their belts, travel agencies and destinations have built a solid foundation for safe travel in the age of coronavirus.
 Okinawa, with its warm climate and an endless variety of outdoor activities, is an excellent place to consider a getaway for some well-deserved relaxation when it is safe to travel again.
 Here are some ways to make your next trip to Okinawa safer and more enjoyable.

 Things to do before your trip to Okinawa